spinnylights/vulkan-notes/vulkan_notes.md

 performant than descriptors in many cases.
-They aren't represented by a distinct object; instead, a pipeline layout defines a set of _push constant ranges_, which specify an offset and a size over some unformatted block of memory somewhere.
+They aren't represented by a distinct object; instead, a pipeline layout defines a set of _push constant ranges_, which specify an offset and a size over some unformatted block of memory somewhere, and of which only one can be available to a given shader stage.
 No allocations or anything are performed at this time—the layout's push constant ranges are purely descriptive.
 When a pipeline made with the layout is bound to a command buffer, you can use a